-Contract Topic Title\
+Contract Topic Title

-I. What are the need and the scientific opportunity to address this need?
-Provide the Summary of scientific opportunity
+- I. What are the need and the scientific opportunity to address this need?

-Provide the description of Project Goals.
-This topic addresses the need for.

-Provide the description of Phase I Activities and Expected Deliverables Provide the description of Phase II Activities and Deliverables (If the topic solicits proposals for Phase I only, include the following: Phase II information is provided for informational purposes to assist Phase I offerors with their long-term strategic planning even when only Phase I applications are requested).
+Provide the Summary of scientific opportunity - Provide the description of Project Goals.....This topic addresses the need for...
+Provide the description of Phase I Activities and Expected Deliverables - Provide the description of Phase II Activities and Deliverables (If the topic solicits proposals for Phase I only, include the following: Phase II information is provided for informational purposes to assist Phase I offerors or the provided of the provided of

 Is it a Fast Track?

 If yes, justify Fast Track.

-(Consult NIDA SBIR Contract Manual for Fast Track guidance) The NIH Fast-Track application process expectices award decisions and funding of SBIR and STTR Phase II applications for scientifically menicorious projects that have a high optential for commercialization.
+(Consult NIDA SBIR Contract Manual for Fast Track guidance)

+The NIH Fast-Track application process expedites award decisions and funding of SBIR and STTR Phase II applications for scientifically meritorious projects that have a high potential for commercialization.
 The Fast-Track process allows Phase I and Phase II grant applications to be submitted and reviewed together.
-This concept is appropriate for Fast Track whent is conguent with the stage of technological readiness (e.g. technologies necessary to resolve the need NIDA seeks to resolve are available and are at the appropriate development stage).
+This concept is appropriate for Fast Track when is congruent with the stage of technological readiness (e.g. technologies necessary to resolve the need NIDA seeks to resolve are available and are at the appropriate development stage).